 Location.
 Did you venture into Somalia and avoid pirates and terrorists to fish hidden mangrove swamps?
 You’re a mad man.
 Did you chart the length of the Okavango and catch a record-size African pike?
 We respect your effort.

 Judges – who decides?

-That would be the extended Feathers brains trust, aka the idjits you find right here.
+That would be the extended Feathers & Fluoro brains trust, aka the idjits you find right here.
 If a member of Feathers enters the awards, then they recuse themselves from judging that year.

-The floating trophy will be made by Conrad Botes (who when he is not catching massive fish is a big cheese artist).
-So the prize itself is not gear from a fly fishing brand, but instead the glory of being the holder of the trophy for that year and to have your name engraved on it for years to come.
-Think ice hockey’s Stanley Cup where they have added more and more bases and made the cup bigger as the years pass.
-We may throw in a case of beer and a cap as added extras, but that’s it.
-You can brag that you won The Feathers Award in 2020.
+The prize itself is not gear from a fly fishing brand, but instead the glory of having your name engraved on the Feathers bronze trophy by Conrad Botes, emblazoned there for all to see for years to come.
+We may throw in a case of beer and a cap as added extras, and you can brag that you won The Feathers Award.